Key takeaways

 Tax-free investment accounts

-This category includes Roth IRAs and Roth 401(k)s for retirement.
-Other potentially tax-free savings vehicles include 529 college savings plans and Health Savings Accounts (HSAs).
+This category includes Roth IRAs and Roth 401(k)s, as well as 529 college savings plans and health savings accounts (HSAs).

-• Most tax-free investment accounts are funded with after-tax money.
+• You fund most tax-free accounts with after-tax money.

-• An HSA can be funded with tax-deductible contributions or pre-tax income if you have a high-deductible health plan through your employer.
+• You can fund an HSA with pre-tax money if you have a high-deductible health plan through your employer.

 • Earnings are generally tax-deferred.